ssonkiya/ssonkiya.github.io/_posts/2016-7-6-My-First-Package.md

 I also created a [GitHub repository](https://github.com/robinsones/R-MEMORE) to store my R Markdown document.
 But from March until a week ago I had pretty much left it there.

 ## Creating a package

+I had bookmarked [Hilary Parker's blog post](https://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/) on writing R packages months ago, but never got around to doing anything with it.
+I appreciated how straightforward and simple she made the process seem (and of course that she used an example with cats).

+Since her post, Hadley had released a [book](http://r-pkgs.had.co.nz) on writing packages in R. I started reading the first chapter, but I quickly realized I would only really retain and understand writing packages if I did it myself.
+So I decided to finally turn the MEMORE R Markdown document into a real, easily useable package.